Categories Italy

 Travel Diary: 30 minutes in Genoa

-My short Trip to Genoa was not planned as it was just a quick stop en route to San Bartolomeo al Mare, at the Ligurian coast close to France.
+My short Trip to Genoa was not planned as it was just a quick stop en route to San Bartolomeo al Mare, on the Ligurian coast close to France.
 So, what to do when you have about half an hour in a City you’ve never been to?
 Right, walking and walking and walking.
 I also could have stayed at a cafe the whole time to drink an espresso macchiato, but I rather wanted to see how life down at the old Harbor “Porto Antico” goes.

-“Porto Antico”, the old harbour of Genoa, is located close to the actual harbour and mainly smaller boats can be found there.
+“Porto Antico”, the old harbor of Genoa, is located close to the actual harbor, and mainly smaller boats can be found there.
 If you are already in Town you can reach it via the metro station “San Giorgio”, named after the Palace of Saint George, built in 1260.
 The most famous tourist attractions there are the “Acquario di Genova”, the Aquarium of Genoa, and the glass-bubble right next to, the biosphere.
 This one is the largest aquarium in Italy and the second largest in Europe, so it’s definitely worth a visit if you have some time.

 Genoa has so much more to offer, I definitely have to come back and stay longer to discover more!
 Have you ever been to Genoa in northern Italy?